Baby Powder Lawsuits Update: Johnson & Johnson Ordered to Pay $37.3 Million

 Despite its success in appeals courts, Johnson & Johnson has suffered several high-profile defeats in recent years.

-In 2018, a St. Louis jury awarded nearly $4.7 billion in damages to 22 women who claimed that asbestos-contaminated Johnson & Johnson baby powder caused their ovarian cancer.
+In 2018, a St. Louis jury awarded more than $4.7 billion in damages to 22 women who claimed that asbestos-contaminated Johnson & Johnson baby powder caused their ovarian cancer.
 Johnson & Johnson is currently appealing that decision.